GarfieldJiang/UGFWithToLua/README.md

 - If you tick `Editor resource mode` on the `Base Component` of Game Framework, `CustomLuaLoader` reads the Lua files on the disk.
 Otherwise, the project, when launched, first loads the asset bundles that contain Lua scripts so that `CustomLuaLoader` gets the script contents later from the loaded (and hence cached) texts.

-- Currently `.lua` files will be recoginized by Unity as default assets, rather than the text assets, so that you cannot load them directly from some asset bundle.
+- Currently `.lua` files will be recoginized by Unity as default assets, rather than text assets, so that you cannot load them directly from some asset bundle.
 So `AssetBundleBuilder.cs` add `.bytes` extension to the file names before building asset bundles and revert them afterwards.